Japandi, a trendy design style from Japan and Scandinavia

 Stella Mailoa

-Japan and the Scandinavian area are often the mecca of design in various fields, including interior design.
-Japanese-style design is able to display minimalism in its own aesthetic.
-On the other hand, while function is the main priority, Scandinavian-style design still has charming design lines.
-What happens when the two merge?
-The name becomes Japandi, an acronym for Japanese - Scandinavian.
+Japan and Scandinavia are often design meccas in various fields, including interior design.
+Japanese design is able to showcase minimalism with its own distinct aesthetic.
+Meanwhile, while function is a top priority, Scandinavian design still possesses captivating lines.
+What happens when the two combine?
+It's called Japandi, an acronym for Japanese – Scandinavian.

-Yes, the Japandi design style has been around for a long time, although the name might not be quite familiar to you.
-Simply put, Japandi is an interior design style that combines Japanese minimalist design and Scandinavian functional design.
+Yes, the Japandi design style has been around for a long time, even if the name might not sound familiar to you.
+Simply put, Japandi is an interior design style that combines Japanese minimalism and Scandinavian functional design.

-Functional, beautiful, comfortable, even if it looks "imperfect".
-These are important words to keep in mind when applying the Japandi design style.
+Functional, beautiful, comfortable, even if it looks "imperfect."
+These are the key words to keep in mind when implementing the Japandi design style.
 Here are some of its elements.

-If you notice, both Japan and Scandinavia always stick to neutral color palettes like grey, beige, and brown.
-And if you look at the other colors, they come in shaded pastel hues.
+If you look closely, both Japan and Scandinavia consistently employ neutral color palettes like gray, cream, and brown.
+And if you look at other colors, they come in muted pastel hues.

 2. Simple design lines

-Like its two origins, Japandi adapts design lines that tend to be uncomplicated.
+Like its two origins, Japandi adopts design lines that tend to be uncomplicated.
 However, simple doesn't mean stiff and boring!

-Japandi is also very respectful of nature.
-As much as possible, the materials used in the interior are natural and environmentally friendly.
+Japandi also has a strong respect for nature.
+Whenever possible, the materials used in interiors are natural and environmentally friendly.

 This design style is also very suitable for rooms that are not very spacious.
-Other design elements such as furniture and accessories take on a role that defines the room.
+Other design elements, such as furniture and accessories, take on the role of defining the space.

 Tips for Designing a Japandi Style Room

-Interested in using it in the interior of your home or office?
-Try following these directions:
+Interested in using it in your home or office interior?
+Try following these instructions:

 1. Use natural materials such as bamboo and wood.

-2. Apply neutral colors like grey, white, combined with subdued colors like green and light blue.
+2. Apply neutral colors such as gray, white, combined with calm colors such as green and light blue.

-3. If you have trouble keeping organized, avoid displaying too many items.
-Use boxes and baskets as "camouflage".
+3. If you're having trouble organizing things neatly, avoid displaying too many items.
+Use boxes and baskets as "camouflage."

 4. Minimalist doesn't mean boring.
-Because Japandi focuses on craftsmanshipbring in texture and pattern through accessories.
+Because Japandi focuses on craftsmanship, present texture and motif through accessories.

-For a source of inspiration, you can also search for photos on Instagram using the hashtag #japandi and #japandistyle.
+For inspiration, you can also search for a number of photos on Instagram using hashtags. #japandi and #japandistyle.
 Good luck!

 SHARE :